shoelim/shoelim.github.io/_pages/about.md

 We are organizing a biweekly e-seminar to discuss the state-of-the-art of scientific machine learning this year.
 Sign up [here](https://scientific-ml.org/) to stay updated! <br>

-*I am looking for highly motivated students (bachelor/master) and postdocs to join the group.
+*If you are a highly motivated student/postdoc interested in cool projects at the interface of dynamical systems and machine learning, please contact me for more details.
 <br>